Image above: Going Home from Here (pictured at Roanhead, Barrow-in-Furness) by Maddi Nicholson, 2009

 Maddi Nicholson (foreground) and Hannah Brackston in the Art Gene Workshop, working on one of the Razzle-Dazzle Hides Art Gene designed and made as part of a commission by Cumbria Wildlife Trust for the South Walney Nature Reserve, 2016.

 Maddi is currently heading the Islands and Bays of Barrow Coastal Communities Team: an association of stakeholders of the Cumbrian coastline: community representatives, local businesses & industry, environmental & ecological statutory bodies and charities.
-This newly established team will be responsible for channelling funding from the nation-wide Coastal Communities Fund, to best meet the unique geographic, social and environmental needs of this area.
+In 2017, The Islands and Bays of Barrow and Furness Coastal Team was awarded £444K from the Coastal Communities Fund to begin to act on the aspirations of our team’s Economic Place Plan written by Charlie MacKeith and Maddi Nicholson.

 A self-proclaimed ‘Artist in Residence,’ in Barrow since 1990, she came to the area for a year residency, was intrigued and stayed.